Everyone Knows UVXY Decays. That's Why Your Puts Won't Work

 Backtesting Illusion: Looking at charts shows the decay but not option prices

-Occasional Big Wins: Sometimes volatility spikes create winners, reinforcing bad habits
+Occasional Big Wins: Sometimes bigger drops than expected create winners, reinforcing bad habits

 Misunderstanding Options: Not realizing decay is priced in